zilliztech/doc_en/megawise/install_megawise_powerpc.md

     postgres=#
     ```

     > Note：If the connection timeouts, check whether the firewall settings are correct.
-In the current version, you must import data every time MegaWise is restarted.

 ## Create a MegaWise user and import data